 Reimagining Healthcare in Australia: The role of digital in future health delivery

-CHF has been working with the Digital Health CRC, Deloitte Australia and Curtin University to better understand consumer expectations of virtual care in the 21st century.
-One of our first activities was hosting a webinar in 2020 that featured the Secretary to the Department of Health, Dr Brendan Murphy, CHF CEO, Leanne Wells, and a number of other thought leaders in the digital health space.
+One of our first activities was to host a webinar in 2020 that featured the Secretary to the Department of Health, Dr Brendan Murphy, CHF CEO, Leanne Wells, and a number of other thought leaders in the digital health space.

 This infographic shows a visualisation of the outcomes from the webinar and a follow-up consumer survey.
 In the first slide, you can see some feedback that participants of the webinar highlighted as key barriers to advancing from telehealth to true virtual care.
 The second slide shows more consumer context for the barriers identified, and thoughts on how consumers are best placed to take advantage of virtual care evolution.